Fronvo/site/.github/markdown/INTRODUCTION.md

 -   Communities.
 Gather all your friends in one and start chatting!

--   Posts.
-Want to give an update to your followers?
-Post it on your profile and they will see it on their Home page.

 -   Ambient mode.
 Bring your profile to life with a custom banner (and illuminate it!)

 -   Finding the app theme, let's say, a little boring..?
 Make your own or use shared ones from the Theme Marketplace.
 (SOON)